MitchForest/finlitgg/.docs/user-stories.md

 ### Approvals Workspace
 - As a Guardian, I want an approvals workspace that aggregates pending chores, spending requests, automations, investment orders, goal transfers, and Reward Vault commitments so that I can clear the queue efficiently.
+- As a Guardian, I want wow plan drafts to surface alongside other approvals with a quick summary (net worth, time-to-next-level) so that I can prioritize which proposals to review first.
 - As a Guardian, I want bulk actions (approve, deny, send feedback) across related items so that I reduce repetitive work.

 ### Settings & Household Admin